Skip to contents

 swap

-A column name of the items to be swapped
+Column name of the treatments to be scored.

 row_column